the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 Model quality isn't quite there, but we can see it's improving.

-And even though it might still take a while for the model results to surface, we've removed the core friction, giving us a much quicker, easier iteration loop to keep going until parity is achieved.
+And even though it might still take a while for the model results to surface synchronously, we've removed the main friction, giving us a much quicker, easier iteration loop until parity is achieved.

-(A couple more iteration loops and we realize we accidentally swapped the `temperature` and `top_p` values... 🙃)
+(A couple more iteration loops and we realize we accidentally swapped the `temperature` and `top_p` values in our inference engine... 🙃)

 ## Case Study: A real-time study assistant

 Your `examgenerator` service was wildly successful!

-So much so that you decide to build out some more GenAI features to solve another academic need: the need for an around-the-clock study buddy.
+So much so that you decide to build out another GenAI feature to solve another academic need: an around-the-clock study buddy.

-Because let's face it: TAs have better things to do at 11 PM on a Friday than explain the nuances of contemporary macroeconomic policy to a stressed-out sophomore over e-mail.
+Because let's face it: TAs have better things to do at 11 PM on a Friday than explain the nuances of contemporary macroeconomic policy to a stressed-out sophomore treating your e-mail like a 90's chat room.

-Enter `studycompanion`: an AI agent that uses a course's syllabi, notes, and other materials to answer student questions with targeted, helpful answers.
+Enter `studycompanion`: an AI agent that uses course syllabi, notes, and other materials to answer student questions with targeted, helpful answers.

+You decide to put this agent behind a basic `/chat` endpoint that returns text responses based on certain inputs:

 ```
 > curl -N -X POST https://your-domain.com/studycompanion/chat \